bferguson3/vic20rpg/readme.md

 50 sys7552
 60 goto 40
 ```
-In this example, SYS7552 will wait for vblank and increment the bg color register.
+In this example, SYS7552 will wait for vblank and return.